 2083 Lawrence Road, Lawrenceville, NJ 08648

-Dr. James Dickinson (Ph.D., University of Toronto) teaches Cities and Suburbs, Social Inequality, and The Senior Seminar, as well as interdisciplinary courses on art and culture in the Baccalaureate Honors Program.
+Dr. James Dickinson (Ph.D., University of Toronto) teaches Social and Cultural Change, Cities and Suburbs, Social Inequality, and The Senior Seminar, as well as interdisciplinary courses on development in the Baccalaureate Honors Program.
 He has been curator of several exhibitions for the University Gallery.
 His current research interests include change and the contemporary city, issues in contemporary art, and the sociology of architecture.
 He has recently written and published on the built environment of American cities, contemporary landscape and public art, and the history of prison architecture.
 His earlier work focuses on the sociology of development and the social reproduction process.

 - Senior Research Seminar